Automated Mechanism Design via Neural Networks: Introduction

 Another category of research rooted in the AGT community aims to resolve the difficulties of characterizing optimal mechanisms via the lens of algorithm design. \citet{CaiDW12a} and \citet{alaei2012bayesian} gives algorithmic characterizations of the optimal BIC mechanisms on discrete distributions using linear programs. \citet{hartline2009simple,yao2014n,hart2017approximate} find approximately optimal mechanisms in various settings. \citet{carroll2017robustness} shows that for a certain multi-dimensional screening problem, the worst-case optimal mechanism is simply to sell each item separately.

-The third category, at the interface of AI and economics, aims to search for the optimal mechanisms via various AI approaches. \citet{conitzer2002complexity} model the problem of revenue and welfare maximization as an instance of constraints satisfaction problem (CSP) through which the optimal mechanism may be found using various search techniques, despite its general computation complexity. \citet{sandholm2015automated} model a restricted revenue maximization problem (within affine maximizing auctions) as a parameter search problem in a multi-dimensional parameter space, they find several sets of parameters that yields good empirical revenue. \citet{dutting2017optimal} aims to learn optimal mechanisms by repeatedly sampling from the distribution.
-They obtain mechanisms that are approximately optimal and approximately incentive compatible.
+The third category, at the interface of AI and economics, aims to search for the optimal mechanisms via various AI approaches. \citet{conitzer2002complexity} model the problem of revenue and welfare maximization as an instance of constraints satisfaction problem (CSP) through which the optimal mechanism may be found using various search techniques, despite its general computation complexity. \citet{sandholm2015automated} model a restricted revenue maximization problem (within affine maximizing auctions) as a parameter search problem in a multi-dimensional parameter space, they find several sets of parameters that yields good empirical revenue. \citet{dutting2019optimal} aims to learn optimal mechanisms by repeatedly sampling from the distribution.
+They obtain mechanisms that are approximately optimal and have low incentive compatibility regret on average.

 One advantage of these computational approaches is that most of them are constructive so that one can systematically and computationally generate optimal mechanisms.
 However, a difficulty for most existing works in computer science (the second and third categories) is that mechanisms obtained this way are either not optimal in the exact sense, or not truthful in the exact sense.
 As a result, a typical economist may have a hard time to appreciate this type of results.
 A more desirable approach would be constructive on one hand and be able return exact incentive compatible and (hopefully) exact optimal mechanisms on the other hand.